BrownJake/Brown_NRS528/README.md

 ## Experience
 My first job was with the U.S. Fish and Wildlife Service in RI managing breeding populations of piping plovers and least terns.

 The following table shows the several groups I have volunteered with, along with brief descriptions of the work performed.
-My [LinkedIn account] (https://www.linkedin.com/in/jake-w-brown-7bb512202/) provides greater detail of my professional and volunteer experience.
+My [LinkedIn](https://www.linkedin.com/in/jake-w-brown-7bb512202/) provides greater detail of my professional and volunteer experience.